rjkrsngh/VoteAndComment/README.md

         }

 #Task 2 - Like a comment
-    a. use api '/comment/like/:comment_id' to like a comment
+    a. use api '/comment/like/:comment_id', method=Put to like a comment

 #Task 2 - Unlike a comment
-    a. use api '/comment/unlike/:comment_id' to unlike a comment
+    a. use api '/comment/unlike/:comment_id', method=Put to unlike a comment

     NOTE: The comment id used to like or unlike a comment is a mongodb id E.g: comment/like/63455fdefa24f8c59fb2e577